Robots.txt Setup and Analysis: All You Need to Know

 Google has several bots responsible for different types of content.

-• Googlebot Image: displays site images in the “Images” section
+- Googlebot Image: crawls site images to display in the “Images” section and image-depending products

 The complete list of Google robots (user agents) is available in the official Help documentation.

-Other search engines also have their relevant robots, such as Bingbot for Bing, Slurp for Yahoo!, Baiduspider for Baidu, and many more.
+Other search engines also have similar roots, such as Bingbot for Bing, Slurp for Yahoo!, Baiduspider for Baidu, and many more.
 There are over 500 various search engine bots.

 Example